albertotonda/albertotonda.github.io/content/publication/mouhrim-2022-evolutionary/index.md

   or severe symptoms.
 The results show that the evolutionary approach performs better than a traditional discretization based on statistical analysis, and that it does preserve the sense-making necessary for practitioners to trust the results.
+featured: false
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference Companion*'
+doi: 10.1145/3520304.3529001
 links:
 - name: URL
   url: https://doi.org/10.1145/3520304.3529001
 ---